 A prerequisite for participation in the examination is the preparation of a semester report.
-The preexamination with the code T-MACH-111820 must be passed.
+T-MACH-111820 must be passed.

 - 1. The course T-MACH-102150 BUS-Controls must not have been started. - 2.
 The course T-MACH-111820 Control of Mobile Machines Prerequisites must have been passed.